astoycos/Basic_Deep_Learning/README.md

 ### 3. pneumonia_posneg_eval.py

-The last module simply takes the history dictionary returned by the Keras fit_model() function and creates a subplot of the Train/validation accuracy and loss functions for each epoch.
+The last module first takes the history dictionary returned by the Keras fit_model() function and creates a subplot of the Train/validation accuracy and loss functions for each epoch.